rweigel/stats/notes.md

 >
 > (Devore p 56)

 > Axioms do not completely determine an assignment of probabilities to events.
-The axioms serve only to rule out assignments inconsisten with our intuitve notions of probability.
+The axioms serve only to rule out assignments inconsistent with our intuitve notions of probability.
 (Devore p 57)

 Corallary to Axiom 3 (Devore p 59 calls this a proposition):

 > For any event $A$, $P(A)\le 1$

-## Geometric Series
+**Example**

 In an trial where the result is either true (with probability $1-p$) or false (with probability $p$) and we run trials until we get a false, the sample space of all experiments is $\mathcal S = $ {$A_1$, $A_2$, $A_3$, ...}, where